lsst/citizen-science/support/ml-advice/index.rst

 ..
 A warning will alert you of identical labels during the linkcheck process.

 ################################################################################
-Considerations and advice for integrating AI with Citizen Science in Rubin
+Considerations for integrating AI with Citizen Science in Rubin
 ################################################################################

 *Advice, resources, and best practices for the integration of machine learning techniques into Citizen Science projects to be added here.*